TryGhost/docs/content/install/ubuntu.md

 #### Ghost database name

 Enter the name of your database.
 It will be automatically set up for you, unless you're using a **non**-root MySQL user/pass.
-In that case the database must alreay exist and have the correct permissions.
+In that case the database must already exist and have the correct permissions.

 #### Set up a ghost MySQL user? <small>(Recommended)</small>